Pometry/Raphtory/docs/user-guide/getting-started/4_key_concepts.md

 ## Layers

 To further separate different types of relationships between the same types of entities, you can create separate layers in the same graph.
 The nodes of a graph exist across all layers but edges can be assigned a specific layer.
-In the [introductionary example](1_intro.md) we use edges on separate layers to distinguish between different behaviours of the baboons.
+In the [introductionary example](1_intro.md) we use edges on separate layers to distinguish between different behaviours of a troop of baboons.

 Queries will show edges across all layers by default and edges that exist on multiple layers are combined into a single edge with the combined properties and history.
 You can apply an appropriate view to work with a specific layer or layers.